Observational insights on the origin of giant low surface brightness galaxies: Discussion

 \U1378 was studied in details in \citet{Saburova2019} who proposed a two-step formation scenario in which the gas accretion onto a `typical' HSB spiral galaxy similar to the Milky Way led to the formation of the extended LSB disc.

 \U1382 is a lenticular galaxy with an extended LSB disc.
-Our data reveal that the ionised gas in the centre rotates in the opposite sense to the old stellar disc, but it co-rotates with the giant \HI disc described by \citet{Hagen2016}.
-That is, there is a counter-rotation of the large-scale discs along all distances from the galaxy center.
-Assuming a natural evolutionary link between the extended \HI disc and the LSB disc we expect that the stellar LSB disc also counter-rotates with respect to the HSB part.
+Our data reveal that the ionized gas in the centre rotates in the opposite sense to the old stellar disc, but it co-rotates with the giant \HI disc described by \citet{Hagen2016}.
+That is, there is a counterrotation of the large-scale discs along all distances from the galaxy center.
+Assuming a natural evolutionary link between the extended \HI disc and the LSB disc we expect that the stellar LSB disc also counterrotates with respect to the HSB part.
 Our absorption-line spectra unfortunately do not reach the LSB part and cannot be used to support or refute this hypothesis.
-However, a counter-rotating LSB disc might contribute to the stellar LOSVD even in the HSB part of the galaxy.
-This hypothesis is supported by non-zero values of $h3$ and $h4$ profiles (see right panel Fig.~\ref{profiles_u1382}) suggestive of a non-Gaussian shape of the stellar LOSVD.
+However, a counterrotating LSB disc might contribute to the stellar LOSVD even in the HSB part of the galaxy.
+This hypothesis is supported by non-zero values of $h3$ and $h4$ profiles (see right-hand panel Fig.~\ref{profiles_u1382}) suggestive of a non-Gaussian shape of the stellar LOSVD.
 To check this idea we recovered stellar LOSVD in a non-parametric shape applying methodology from \citet{Katkov2011_n524, Katkov2016_n448}.
-Unfortunately, we did not found clear signs of the stellar counter-rotation like two distinct peaks or long tails in the LOSVD.
+Unfortunately, we did not found clear signs of the stellar counterrotation like two distinct peaks or long tails in the LOSVD.
 We detected a slightly non-Gaussian shape and a peaked structure of the LOSVD slightly varying from one bin to another likely caused by the noise in the data.
 This means that the LSB stellar disc is too faint to be detected in the region dominated by the HSB disc.
-Therefore, only dedicated ultra-deep spectroscopy of the external LSB disc might confirm our expectation about counter-rotation of the stellar LSB part in this galaxy.
+Therefore, only dedicated ultradeep spectroscopy of the external LSB disc might confirm our expectation about counterrotation of the stellar LSB part in this galaxy.